russmckendrick/puppet-install/README.md

 ## Server

-A quick one liner to install and configure Puppet Server on an CentOS server.
-This assumes a FDQN host name and clean CentOS / RHEL build;
+A quick one liner to install and configure Puppet Server on a RHEL / CentOS server.
+This assumes a FDQN host name and clean RHEL / CentOS build;

 ```bash
 curl -fsS https://raw.githubusercontent.com/russmckendrick/puppet-install/master/install | bash